adus/portal-documentation/_documents/access_examples.md

 #### Curl Example \#2 - Highways Data, Limited by Days of Week Over a Range of Dates

-The following sample query on the Highways dataset returns CSV formatted data with a 15 minute resolution for the highways with ID values 3 and 51 (I-205 NB and I-205 NB Washington) for Wednesdays, Thursdays and Fridays only, within a date range of May 05, 2020 and May 15, 2020.
+The following sample request for data from the Highways dataset returns CSV formatted data with a 15 minute resolution for the highways with ID values 3 and 51 (I-205 NB and I-205 NB Washington) for Wednesdays, Thursdays and Fridays only, within a date range of May 05, 2020 and May 15, 2020.

 ```
 curl "http://new.portal.its.pdx.edu:8080/highways/api/freewaydata/?start_date=2020-05-04&end_date=2020-05-15&days_of_